Precision Predictions for the Primordial Power Spectra of Scalar Potential Models of Inflation: Epilogue

 where $C(\epsilon)$ was defined in expression (\ref{epscor}) and graphed in Figure~\ref{epsilonfactor}.
 Our numerical studies show that this factor really does need to present, and it is best to evaluate it at the time $t_k$ of first horizon crossing.
 The remaining factor $\mathcal{C}(k)$ represents nonlocal effects from the expansion history before and after first horizon crossing.
 It has long been clear that this factor is close to unity for models in which $\epsilon(t)$ is smooth near first horizon crossing, but $\mathcal{C}(k)$ can give significant corrections when there are large changes within a few e-foldings of first horizon crossing \cite{Starobinsky:1992ts, Mukhanov:1991rp}.

-We have for the first time derived a good analytic approximation for the nonlocal correction factor $\mathcal{C}(k)$.
+Our key results (\ref{final}) and (\ref{bestest}) give, for the first time ever, a good analytic approximation for the nonlocal correction factor $\mathcal{C}(k)$.
 Our technique was to first get close to the exact solution by factoring out the known, constant $\epsilon$ solution $M_0(t,k)$,

 Of course this means that the evolution equation (\ref{finaleqn}) for $h(t,k)$ is driven by a source term which vanishes whenever $\epsilon(t)$ is constant.
 From the equation's asymptotic early time form (\ref{early}) we can see that that $h(t,k)$ behaves as a damped, driven harmonic oscillator.
 For more than a few e-foldings before first horizon crossing the restoring force (\ref{restore}) is so large that $h(t,k)$ is both small and completely determined by local conditions according to a wonderfully convergent expansion (\ref{initial}).
 That is evident from Figure~\ref{jump} even for an instantaneous jump in $\epsilon(t)$.